AlexsLemonade/scpca-nf/custom-celltype-references.md

 The `CellAssign` reference file should be created by converting a list of marker genes for a set of cell type labels into a binary matrix with values of `0` and `1`.
 This matrix should have all possible cell types as the columns and all possible genes, represented as Ensembl gene ids, as the rows.
-Values of `1` indicate that the given gene is a marker gene for the give cell type, and values of `0` indicate that the gene is not a marker gene for the cell type.
+Values of `1` indicate that the given gene is a marker gene for the given cell type, and values of `0` indicate that the gene is not a marker gene for the cell type.
 When compiling this information, it is important to use marker genes from the same organism as the sample you are analyzing to ensure matching gene ids.

 `CellAssign` reference files should be saved as TSV files and named `<cellassign_reference_name>.tsv`, where `<cellassign_reference_name>` is a string of your choosing.